MolEpicUU/sleepapnea_gut/README.md

 * 2_beta.diversity/permanova_main.R : PERMANOVA analysis between the OSA parameters and the BC matrix.
 * 2_beta.diversity/pairwise : this folder contain 3 scripts (perma_pairwise_ahi.R, perma_pairwise_odi.R, perma_pairwise_t90.R) to perform the pairwise PERMANOVA for groups of OSA severity based on AHI, T90 or ODI.
 * 3_correlation : this folder contains the scripts to run the main analyses and sensitivity analyses for the Spearman's correlations of AHI, T90 and ODI with the gut microbiota species relative abundance.
 All the scripts can be run in the appropriate order by running the script "root_script.R".
 * 4_imputation : This folder contains the scripts to investigate the Spearman's correlations of AHI with species abundance after imputation of missing AHI values.
 Start with "pre.imputation.R" (run in R).
-Next, run "imputation_ahi_1.do", "imputation_ahi_2.do", "imputation_ahi_3.do", and "imputation_ahi_4.do" in STATA.
+Next, run "imputation_ahi.do" in STATA.
 Lastly, run "p.adjust.R" in R
 * 5_hb_stratified/cor_stratified_hb.R : Spearman's correlations of T90 and ODI with specific species stratified by two groups of hemoglobin level (low and high).
 * 6_enrichment_GMM/enrich_GMM.R : Enrichment for gut metabolic modules in the associations between the OSA parameters and the species relative abundance.
 Analysis stratified by the direction of the associations (positive or negative)
 * 7_cor_health.outcomes/cor_mgs.gmm_bphb.R : Spearman's correlations of specific species and gut metabolic modules with systolic blood presssure, diastolic blood pressure, and glycated hemoglobin.
 Two models were investigated: OSA adjusted and OSA+BMI adjusted.